 The cataract audit examined two prmiary indicators of surgical quality, Posterior Capsular Rupture (PCR) and Visual Acuity (VA) loss.

-Posterior Capsular Rupture (PCR) is a break in the posterior capsule of the lens, and can be a complication of cataract surgery.
-It allows vitreous (A transparent substance with the consistency of egg-white which occupies the space inside the eye behind the lens) to move forward into the anterior chamber of the eye.
-PCR is the most powerful, and only potentially modifiable, predictor of visual harm from surgery and is widely accepted by surgeons as a marker of surgical skill (safety & effectiveness).
+The term Posterior Capsular Rupture (PCR) refers to a breach of the normal barrier between the front and back parts of the eye.
+PCR can arise as a complication of cataract surgery and may allow vitreous (a transparent substance with the consistency of egg-white which occupies the space inside the eye behind the lens) to move forward into the front part of the eye.
+When PCR occurs it increases the risk of loss of vision after surgery.

 Please note that PCR is a situation that can occur during surgery and be corrected during the same surgery.
 Patients can have good surgical outcomes if the complication is corrected.